Electrum Discovery (CVE:ELY) Trading Down 14.3% – What’s Next?

-Shares of Electrum Discovery Corp (CVE:ELY – Get Free Report) dropped 14.3% during trading on Saturday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-Approximately 741,900 shares were traded during trading, an increase of 77% from the average daily volume of 420,225 shares.
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s share price traded down 14.3% during mid-day trading on Saturday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+741,900 shares changed hands during mid-day trading, an increase of 77% from the average session volume of 420,225 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Corp. operates as a mineral exploration and development company.
 It focuses on the Western Tethyan Belt with activities in the Republic of Serbia.
 The company's flagship project is the copper-gold Timok East Project.
 The company is based in Vancouver, Canada.